Royal Foundation of St Katharine: Precinct

-Foreign ships were not permitted to use the wharfs within the City, and St Katharine's Quay came to be used extensively for unloading these, particularly Dutch ships.
-Many French settled here, after the loss of Calais.
-A large number were from the districts of Hammes and Guisnes, leading to a part of the Precinct becoming known as Hangman's Gains.
 With trade in the City regulated by the City, St Katharine became an area for foreign settlement.
 At the end of the 19th century, the quay was the terminus for passenger boats arriving from northern Europe, and became the arrival point for Ashkenazi Jews fleeing persecution in eastern Europe.
 Many settled around Whitechapel and Spitalfields, only a half–mile to the north.

 The status of St Katharine's appears to be ambiguous with the court leet behaving more like a select vestry.
-The area was successfully incorporated into the weekly Bills of mortality returns, which was not typical for extra-parochial places in London.
+The area was successfully incorporated into the weekly bills of mortality returns, which was not typical for extra-parochial places in London.

 Despite the high population density, however, in the Great Plague the liberty's mortality rate was half of the rate in areas to the north and east of the City of London.

+The diverse nature of the area's population can be seen through the sectarian Gordon Riots in 1780.
+The ringleaders of the protestant mob that sought to destroy the church was led by a lame soldier named MacDonald, and two women, one black and one white.
+All three were hanged, on Tower Hill, for their role in the disturbances.

 The area of St Katharine's by the Tower was grouped into the Whitechapel District in 1855 and became a civil parish in 1866 when its extra-parochial status ended, following the Poor Law Amendment Act 1866.
 The parish became part of the County of London in 1889.
 In 1895 it was abolished as a parish and combined with St Botolph without Aldgate.

 Decennial census data from the Precinct illustrates the once densely populated nature of the area, and the steep fall in population associated with the creation of the docks.